Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-19-series-expert-guide-part-3.md

 # Part introduction

-This is the part 3 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
+This is part 3 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
 In this part we will take the prototype and and enhance it to get all workflows for which a active tasks exists.